YEAR 9 OPTIONS

 Mrs S Bardell - SENDCo

-Mrs C Thompson -Teacher in Charge of Additionally Resourced Provision
+Mrs K Nutall -Teacher in Charge of Additionally Resourced Provision

 Students can also arrange a one-to-one discussion with their form’s Senior Leadership Options Buddy: